-Based on the analysis presented in this document, the WFRC 2030 RTP conforms to the State Implementation Plan for all pollutants in applicable non-attainment or maintenance areas.
-Therefore, all the transportation projects in Weber, Davis, and Salt Lake Counties included in the 2030 RTP are found to conform.
+Based on the analysis presented in this document, the Amended WFRC 2030 RTP conforms to the State Implementation Plan for all pollutants in applicable non-attainment or maintenance areas.
+Therefore, all the transportation projects in Weber, Davis, and Salt Lake Counties in the Amended 2030 RTP including the Sugarhouse Streetcar are found to conform.